Strictly necessary cookies(always on):

 The 28-acre site is a significant city-building opportunity to create new housing, jobs, retail, and public spaces near local and regional transit infrastructure.

 The land use conversion for the property at 2150 Lake Shore Blvd W. was approved in the summer of 2019 to allow for a mix of uses such as retail, residential and employment through a Secondary Plan process.

 A City-led Secondary Plan Process began in September 2019 which will include public engagement sessions to hear about the local community’s concerns and needs.

 An Official Plan Amendment Application (OPA) submission was filed in October 2019, which includes a proposed integrated GO/TTC Transit Hub as well as improved cyclist, pedestrian and road infrastructure and more places to eat, shop, live, work and experience.

 We have brought on board a strategic communications and community facilitation team, Lux 9 Inc., to support the engagement strategy on this project and have assembled an experienced project team with a full range of expertise, including in transportation, servicing and design.

-A Revised Official Plan Amendment, a new Zoning-By-Law Amendment and Draft Plan of Subdivision applications were submitted to the City with revisions and upgrades to the original Master Plan on May 19, 2020.
-Key changes include a larger park, potential for two schools, more office space and an improved pedestrian experience on-street and with the new GO station.
+A Revised Official Plan Amendment, a new Zoning-By-Law Amendment and Draft Plan of Subdivision applications were submitted to the City with revisions and upgrades to the original Master Plan in February, 2021.
+The secondary plan has been reviewed by the City of Toronto, and approved.

 What are the benefits of this project?